EpeR1/canvas-on-debian/wiki/Canvas-LMS.md

     root@server:/var/canvas$  cp config/outgoing_mail.yml.example config/outgoing_mail.yml
     root@server:/var/canvas$  nano config/outgoing_mail.yml

-Find the **production** section and configure it to match your SMTP provider's settings.
-Note that the *domain* and *outgoing_address* fields are not for SMTP, but are for Canvas. *domain* is required, and is the domain name that outgoing emails are expected to come from. *outgoing_address* is optional, and if provided, will show up as the address in the *From* field of emails Canvas sends.
+* Find the **production** section and configure it to match your SMTP provider's settings.
+* **Note:** That the *domain* and *outgoing_address* fields are not for SMTP, but are for Canvas.
+ *domain* is required, and is the domain name that outgoing emails are expected to come from.
+ *outgoing_address* is optional, and if provided, will show up as the address in the *From* field of emails Canvas sends.

-If you don't want to use authentication, simply comment out the lines for *user_name*, *password*, and *authentication*.
+* If you don't want to use authentication, simply comment out the lines for *user_name*, *password*, and *authentication*.

+* More details of the mail configuration are [here](https://github.com/EpeR1/canvas-on-debian/wiki/Canvas-LMS-Mail-Settings).

 ### URL configuration